netidx/netidx-book/src/quick_start.md

 `cargo install netidx-tools`

-if you are on Max OS you must use,

-`cargo install --no-default-features netidx-tools`

 This will build and install the `netidx` command, which contains all the built in command line tools necessary to run to the resolver server, as well as the publisher/subscriber command line tools

-You will need some build dependencies,
+On Linux you will need some build dependencies,

 - libclang, necessary for bindgen, on debian/ubuntu `sudo apt install libclang-dev`
 - gssapi, necessary for kerberos support, on debian/ubuntu `sudo apt install libkrb5-dev`